 Lead Guide, Avalanche Education Instructor

 With a background in high alpine construction in both Fernie and Nelson BC, he is no stranger to working in challenging mountain conditions.
-Justin is certified as a Mine Rescue Technician, Occupational First Aid Attendant, Avalanche Canada Operations Level 1 and Avalanche Educator.
-When he's not slaying trout in the summer or playing with his three border collies, you can find Justin hunting for new lines to shred.
-He enjoys making big mountain powder sledding accessible to a variety of riders through skill development and mentorship while guiding.
+Justin is certified as a Mine Rescue Technician, Occupational First Aid Attendant, educator for Avalanche Canada and is one of a rare handfull of sledders accepted to the Canadian Avalanche Association Professional Avalanche Operations Level 2 program.
+When he's not slaying trout in the summer or playing with his border collies, you can find Justin hunting for new lines to shred.
+He enjoys making big mountain powder sledding accessible to a variety of riders through our skills development and mentorship programs.

 Hunter gather of two-stroke cold smoke Fernie stoke moments, Nicole is the one who keeps us all organized and captures those epic sled shred photo moments on the mountain.

-Not only is Nicole our resident powder princess, but she has worked as a Paramedic for 16 years, holds a diploma in Ski Resort Operations and Management, Avalanche Canada Operations Level 1, and is trained in emergency management, ground and air search & rescue.
-You will often hear her say that she "has been living the dream" as a ski patroller since 1999.
+Not only is Nicole our resident powder princess, but she has worked as a Paramedic and Ski Patroller for 20 years, holds a diploma in Ski Resort Operations and Management, educator for Avalanche Canada, trained in emergency management, ground and air search & rescue, and is in her final steps to complete the Canadian Avalanche Association Professional Avalanche Operations Level 2 program.
+You will often hear Nicole say that she "has been living the dream" working in Mountain Safety since 1999.

 Guide, Avalanche Education Instructor